 Manchester Ophthalmology in Connecticut has suffered a cyberattack in which the hackers may have gained access to patient data.
 The eye care supplier became aware of the cyberattack on November 25, 2019 when employees identified suspicious activity on the network.
-Assisted by an external technology firm, it was determined later that day that hackers had gained access to its systems and tried to install deploy ransomware.
+Assisted by an external technology firm, it was determined later that day that hackers had gained access to its systems and tried to deploy ransomware.
 Access was first obtained to the network on November 22, 2019 and continued until November 25.
-Remote access was rapidly turned off before information was encrypted.
+Remote access was rapidly blocked to prevent further encryption.

 Patients have been warned to exercise caution and monitor their accounts and explanation of benefits statements for any indication of fraudulent use of their information.
 Manchester Ophthalmology has supplied extra training to employees to ensure the proper backup of all information.